fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

        [ 8,  9, 10, 11]])
 ```

-numpy.cov(协方差)
+### numpy.cov(协方差)

-    numpy.cov(m, y=None, rowvar=True, bias=False, ddof=None, fweights=None, aweights=None): Estimate a covariance matrix, given data and weights.
+&emsp;&emsp;`numpy.cov(m, y=None, rowvar=True, bias=False, ddof=None, fweights=None, aweights=None)`: Estimate a covariance matrix, given data and weights.
-    Covariance indicates the level to which two variables vary together.
+&emsp;&emsp;Covariance indicates the level to which two variables vary together.
 If we examine N-dimensional samples, X = [x1, x2, ... xN]^T, then the covariance matrix element Cij is the covariance of xi and xj.
 The element Cii is the variance of xi.
 Parameters:

 m : array_like.
 A 1-D or 2-D array containing multiple variables and observations.
 Each row of m represents a variable, and each column a single observation of all those variables.
 Also see rowvar below.
 y : array_like, optional.
 An additional set of variables and observations. y has the same form as that of m.
 rowvar : bool, optional.
 If rowvar is True (default), then each row represents a variable, with observations in the columns.
 Otherwise, the relationship is transposed: each column represents a variable, while the rows contain observations.